simphotonics/sample_statistics/README.md

 ### Random Sample Generators

-To generate random samples that follow a certain probability distribution use the library `sample_generators`.
-It includes random number generators for common probabiliy distribution such as for the *normal distribution*, the *exponential distribution*, the *truncated normal distribution*.
+This package includes random sample generators for common probabiliy distribution such as for the *normal distribution*, the *exponential distribution*, the *truncated normal distribution*.

+The function `samplePdf()` is based on the [rejection sampling][rejection-sampling] method.
-The function `sample()` expects a callback of type `ProbabilityDensity` and can be used to generate random numbers that follow an arbitrary probability distribution function.
+It expects a callback of type [`ProbabilityDensity`][ProbabilityDensity] and can be used to generate random numbers that follow an arbitrary probability distribution function.

 ```Dart